Hosting a virtual Christmas party in 2021 is going to be a popular option for many businesses.

 You’re probably very familiar with virtual quizzes.
-Every man, woman and dog were hosting quizzes during the first few months of lockdown.
+Every man, woman and dog were hosting quizzes in 2020.
 After all, what else were we supposed to do?
 Actually speak to the people we live with?!
 What you should consider, however, is a smartphone quiz.
 Using your mobile phone to answer questions instead of old-fashioned pen and paper creates a wildly different quiz night.

 Here at KwizzBit, we’ve created a speed-based quiz platform that rewards players with more points for faster answers.
 Not only does it create an exciting, fast-paced and very competitive experience, it also stops people from Googling the answers.
 KwizzBit is a simple login and play system, which connects the player’s devices to a host’s account via a unique pin code.
 It works in real-time alongside any video chat platform.
 Also, it calculates scores automatically and instantly generates leaderboards, so you don’t have to.
 It’s a 21st century take on a classic British pastime!